Manteo (Native American leader): Lost Colony

-In 1587, Manteo returned to Roanoke along with Governor John White's ill-fated expedition to plant a permanent English colony in the New World.
+In 1587, Manteo returned to Roanoke along with Governor John White's ill-fated expedition to establish the Roanoke Colony.
 Manteo was involved in several nighttime attacks which took place in 1587.
-The Native Americans had informed the English that some of their men were killed.
-To seek revenge, the English attempted to plot an attack on the Roanoke, who they believed had killed the English men.
-But, the English killed several Croatan people by mistake.
-As a mediator between the English and the Native Americans, and due to his loyalty to the English people, Manteo was caught in the middle.
+The Croatan had informed the English that the Roanoke had killed several colonists.
+In response, the settlers launched an attack on the Roanoke, but killed several Croatan by mistake.
+As a mediator between the English and the Native Americans, and due to his loyalty to the colonists, Manteo was caught in the middle.
 He had mixed feelings about the attacks and understood the points of views of both sides.